 Click through the applicable categories to see more information on the program that fits your situation.
 Still have questions?
 Our enrollment team is ready and able to answer your questions and meet with parents for a one-on-one information session.
 Give us a call or shoot us an email today to get started!

 Current High School Students (Juniors/Seniors)

 If you are a current High School Student, you can start your ROTC journey by applying for an Army ROTC Scholarship!

 If you have good grades, solid test scores and have worked hard outside the classroom on extra-curricular activities, we encourage you to apply for an Army ROTC Scholarship.

 Even if you did not get a chance to apply for a scholarship in high school, you can still sign up for Army ROTC by registering for the Military Science 101 Class and the Military Science Lab.
 In order to register, you will need a permission number, which you can receive by contacting our office at either Duke or NCCU during normal business hours.

 - US Citizen or Permanent Resident or in process of pursuing US Citizenship

-- Full-time enrolled at Canisius College, University at Buffalo, SUNY Buffalo State University, Daemen University, Hilbert University, D’Youville University, ECC.
+- Full-time enrolled at Canisius University, University at Buffalo, SUNY Buffalo State University, Daemen University, Hilbert University, D’Youville University, ECC.

 - Must be willing and able to conduct physical exercise